radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/01-global-tuning.md

 user      soft      nproc      2047 user    hard      nproc      16384

-><span style="color:red">**IMPORTANT NOTE - Do not set the hard limit for the user equal to (or higher than) the maximum number of file descriptors assigned to the system itself in /proc/sys/fs/file-max.
-If the hard limit is too high and the user uses all those file descriptors, then the entire system runs out of file descriptors.**
+>[!warning] Do not set the hard limit for the user equal to (or higher than) the maximum number of file descriptors assigned to the system itself in /proc/sys/fs/file-max.
+If the hard limit is too high and the user uses all those file descriptors, then the entire system runs out of file descriptors.

 ## Virtual Machine Considerations